 Patients in Melbourne, Brisbane and South Australia have access via the following locations:

-- Melbourne City – Bay St Family Medical Centre Brighton
+- Melbourne CBD – Bay St Family Medical Centre Brighton

 - Berwick – Casey Superclinic